TheOriginalGeez/Cupid/README.md

 # What To Expect

 Great graphics, reasonable 1080p performance, a tame but comprehensive SexLab experience and plenty of extra content to explore.
-Combat is fast and challenging but very fair, you progress and level fast.
+Combat is fast and on the easier side, you progress and level fast.
 I no longer provide guaranteed support for adding anything to the list, but feel free to ask anyways in my Discord and I may help out when I get the time :)

 # Requirements